Managing Database Connections

 One default database can be defined for each node in a network.

-UNIX + VMS: The default database for Unix and OpenVMS nodes is defined by specifying the name of the database in the
+Linux + VMS: The default database for Linux and OpenVMS nodes is defined by specifying the name of the database in the

 DEFAULTsection of the

-SQLHOSTSfile, see The SQLHOSTS File on VMS and UNIX.
+SQLHOSTSfile, see The SQLHOSTS File on VMS and Linux.

 Win: The default database for a Windows node is defined by using the Mimer Administrator to create a System Wide Mimer ODBC Data Source with the name